stephenajulu/julzinsight.co/content/about.md

             new_window: true
   - type: cta_section
     section_id: cta
-    title: Ready to work together?
+    title: Ready to Build for the Next Civilization?
-    content: Ready to transform your business?
-Book a discovery call with us today and explore how JULZ INSIGHT can help you achieve your strategic goals.
+    content: Join the sovereign frontier.
+Whether you're a founder, builder, or strategist, JULZ is where systems are forged, not just imagined.
+Step beyond the noise and into the crucible of clarity, code, and covenant.
     image: images/cta-about.svg
     image_alt: An abstract shape for the call to action
     bg_color: dark
     actions:
-      - label: Consult →
+      - label: Get in touch →
         url: /contact
         style: button
 seo: